-The Cancel Culture (formerly referred to as the “call-out” culture) is now how people are using social media to publicly shame (usually celebrities or brands) due to what they (the people) deem is a controversial issue or act.
+The Cancel Culture (formerly referred to as the “call-out” culture) is now how people are using social media to publicly shame (usually celebrities or brands) due to what they deem is a controversial issue or act.

-No one is perfect, and many of us have made stupid comments or even posts years ago and what we’re witnessing is the corrosion of humanity.
-People using the power at their fingertips to ruin and hurt others — and they don’t think twice about it.
+No one is perfect, many of us have made stupid comments or even posts years ago and what we’re witnessing is the corrosion of humanity.
+People use the power at their fingertips to ruin and hurt others — and they don’t think twice about it.

 It’s an aim and shame society online – and sadly, celebrities or major brands typically take the hit, since they are public figures or easy targets.

-Right or wrong, in these heated times — anyone can easily become a target for almost anything.
+Right or wrong, in these heated times anyone can easily become a target for almost anything.
 Especially if it pertains to politics, religion or race — if you have ever made any comments (whether in jest or not) – you never know how they can come back to haunt you or be taken out of context.

 Young people especially need to think twice before engaging in this type of behavior, it can literally define your future.
 Whether it’s applying to colleges or interviewing for jobs, your online behavior is available to anyone that puts your name through an Internet rinse cycle.

 People today are quick to judge and slow to consider all the facts behind these posts or images.
-It’s really sad – since you can destroy an innocent person’s life, especially regarding their online reputation – which is just about everything today.
+It’s really sad – since you can ruin an innocent person’s life, especially regarding their online reputation – which is just about everything today.

 Like online shaming, there are very few instances that the Cancel Culture has a place in our society.